-Outbreak disease nmary of respiratory outbre Outbreak organism Childcare facility Comm.
+Outbreak disease Outbreak organism Childcare facility Comm.
 Hosp/Long- stay unit Hospital Nursing home Residential institution School Total

 Corona virus 1 1

 Coronavirus and rhinovirus 1 1

-io Human metapneumovirus 1 1
+ion Human metapneumovirus 1 1

 Acute respiratory infection Human metapneumovirus and rhinovirus 1 1

 irato Influenza-like illness 1 4 5

 e resp Parainfluenza 1 1

-Acute Rhino / enterovirus 1 2 1 4
+Acuto Rhino / enterovirus 1 2 1 4

 Suspected RSV 1 1

 Organism not reported 2 1 8 1 3 15

 Influenza AH1N1 1 1

-· Influenza A(H3) 3 1 10 14
+Influenza A(H3) 3 1 10 14

 Influenza and human metapneumovirus 1 1 2

 Influenza Influenza A unsubtyped 9 15 23 2 2 51

 Influ Influenza B 1 1 1 1 4

 Influenza mixed 2 2

 Influenza not typed 6 5 8 19

 Organism not reported 3 8 1 12

 RSV RSV 1 2 2 1 6

 Total 2 29 28 66 7 9 141

-9. International Summary
+10. International Summary

-For the region overall, influenza activity appears to be declining.
-High influenza intensity was reported by 1 Member State and three Member States and areas reported medium influenza intensity.
-Widespread influenza activity was reported by five Member States and areas across the Region.
-The percentage of specimens from patients who presented with ILI or ARI to sentinel primary healthcare sites that tested positive for an influenza virus dropped from 14% in week 12/2020 to 5% for week 13/2020.
-Both influenza virus types A and B were cocirculating in sentinel source specimens with a higher proportion (54%) of type A viruses being detected.
-Of the type A detections, A(H3N2) viruses were the most common (58%).
-Of the influenza B viruses, all were B/Victoria lineage.
-Pooled estimates of all-cause mortality show excess mortality overall within the participating countries, notably in the age group 65 years and older.
-In some countries, a particularly high excess mortality was reported, including Belgium, Italy, Spain, Switzerland and the United Kingdom (England).
+For the European region overall, influenza activity appears to be declining; high or medium influenza intensity were reported by 2 Member States and none reported widespread influenza activity.
+The percentage of specimens from patients who presented with ILI or ARI to sentinel primary healthcare sites that tested positive for an influenza virus was 4% in week 14/2020.
+Both influenza virus types A and B were co-circulating in sentinel source specimens: of 17 viruses detected, 7 were influenza type A and 10 were influenza type B. Pooled estimates of all-cause mortality show a marked increase in excess mortality overall within participating countries, related to the COVID-19 pandemic.
+This excess mortality is driven by a very substantial excess mortality in some countries, primarily seen in the age group 65 years and older, but also in the age group 15-64 years.

-For the region as a whole, influenza activity commenced earlier than in recent years and, based on sentinel sampling, first exceeded a positivity rate of 10% in week 47/2019.
-The influenza season for the Region as a whole peaked in week 05/2020, reaching a maximum positivity rate of 55%.
+For the European region as a whole, influenza activity commenced earlier than in recent years and, based on sentinel sampling, first exceeded a positivity rate of 10% in week 47/2019.
+The influenza season for the region as a whole peaked in week 05/2020, reaching a maximum positivity rate of 55%.
 The peak phase with positivity levels above 50% lasted for just two weeks, 05/2020 and 06/2020, but reporting in subsequent weeks may have been adversely affected by Member State responses to the COVID-19 outbreak.
 In the previous influenza season, the influenza positivity rate exceeded 50% for six weeks.
 The majority of circulating viruses were susceptible to neuraminidase inhibitors supporting early treatment or prophylactic use according to national guidelines.
 Interim estimates of 2019-2020 seasonal influenza vaccine effectiveness in the northern hemisphere are available.
 Vaccination remains the best possible method for prevention of influenza and/or reducing the risk of serious complications.
 Further information is available from ECDC and Flu News Europe.